|

 and photografic purposes grants me great relaxation and recreation.

-I am married to Christine and
+I am married to Christine and we have 3

-for this hobby.
+hobby.
 Christine is an artist, mainly working as a painter (http://christelhager.info/)

 but also creating lamps, textile arts and comics.